culibraries/documentation/docs/products/cu-scholar/institutional-repository.md

 1. All files uploaded undergoes virus scan.(CTS 4)
 2. Fixity checksum are performed on a regular intervals.
 MONTHLY/Quaterly/Year(???) timeframe.(CTS 3)

-### Horizontal Scalable

-Kubernetes provides container orchestration with the ability to scale horizontally.
-CU Scholar has the ability to adjust capacity based on demand.